-Florida Polytechnic University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and masters degrees.
+Florida Polytechnic University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and master's degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Florida Polytechnic University.

-1.5 UNIVERSITY ORG CHART
+1.5 University Organizational Chart

-The Florida Polytechnic University organizational charts may be referenced on the university website.
+The Florida Polytechnic University organizational charts are available on the university website.